altaga/White-Hole/README.md

 ### Smart Contract Platform (Chat Contracts):

-Los contratos deplegados con el Enviroment de Foundry los agrupamos en nuestra plataforma de Circle con el fin de tener un mejor control y visualizacion de los contratos necesarios para el proyecto
+We group the contracts deployed with the Foundry Environment on our Circle platform in order to have better control and visualization of the contracts necessary for the project.

 <img src="./Images/scp2.png">

 ### Developer Controlled Wallets:

-A diferencia de solo transferir assets, el interactuar con los smart contracts de MultiChainChat y Circle Relayer requirieron algunas consideraciones adicionales a la hora de usar las Developer Controlled Wallets.
-Vamos a explicar las funciones mas importantes utilizadas para que esto pudiera realizarse correctamente, sin embargo todo el codigo estara disponible al final de esta seccion.
+Unlike just transferring assets, interacting with MultiChainChat and Circle Relayer smart contracts required some additional considerations when using Developer Controlled Wallets.
+We will explain the most important functions used to make this possible, however all the code will be available at the end of this section.

-- Send Message Cross-chain with Programmable Wallets: Este tipo de transaccion puede ser realizada en solo uns transaccion.
-Esta es ejecutada mediante el Javascript SDK de circle.
+- Send Message Cross-chain with Programmable Wallets: This type of transaction can be done in just one transaction.
+It is executed using circle's Javascript SDK.

       const data = chatInterface.encodeFunctionData('sendMessage', [
         this.context.value.toChain,